 With that said, behind all the numbers, marketing, and promises of a spotless home, there remains a most important common denominator in regards to this industry, and that is the treatment of the maids themselves.
 Cleaning homes is a HARD job.
 I’ve done a few cleanings myself on behalf of Companion Maids, and the work is physically demanding, the time management aspect can be stressful, and satisfying client and employer can be nerve-racking.
 This is why, as a company, we started and/or adopted a few very important ‘maxims’ when it comes to our cleaners.

-- We will only work with clients that want to pay a fair amount for a exceptional job.
+We will only work with clients that want to pay a fair amount for an exceptional job.
 We love to offer the occasional deal, but we will not undercut just to snag a client.

 We need to take a bit of a stand.
 Most of the time we hold interviews for new cleaners, we inevitably run into cleaners that are being paid far less than minimum wage for their work.
 If a company is charging an absurdly low price for a sizable job, understand that the cleaner is making an absurdly low amount of money for their hard work.
 In fact, some maid TEAMS make as little as 20% of what the company has charged you.
 20%.
 If you’re OK with that, more power to you, but we simply would not like to have you as a client.
 If you’re not OK with that, then try not to patronize that company.

-*Cleaners (teams) should generally be making 30%+ of what you pay, PLUS their company should be reimbursing for supplies/gas/other related expenses.
+*Cleaners (teams) should generally be making 30%+ of what you pay, PLUS their company should be reimbursed for supplies/gas/other related expenses.

 *Cleaning teams should generally be making 50%+ of what you pay IF the company does not reimburse them for expenses.